prrvchr/eMailerOOo/README.md

 The creation of the new sender is described in the [Configure connection][42] section.

 The email must have a subject.
 It can be saved in the Writer document.
+You can insert merge fields in the email subject.
+A merge field is composed of an opening brace, the name of the referenced column (case sensitive) and a closing brace (ie: `{ColumnName}`).

 ![eMailerOOo Merger screenshot 10][43]